stain/ro-crate-paper/manuscript.md

 Following the textual description alone, researchers would be forced to jump straight to evaluate "Replicable" by rewriting the pipeline from scratch.
 This can be expensive and error-prone.
 They would firstly need to install all the software dependencies and reference datasets.
 This can be a daunting task in itself, which may have to be repeated multiple times as workflows typically are developed at small scale on their desktop computer, scaled up to a local cluster, and potentially productionized using cloud instances, each of which will have different requirements for software installations.

-In recent years the situation has been greatly improved by software packaging and container technologies like Docker and Conda, which have seen increased adaptation in life sciences [@doi:10.1007/s41019-017-0050-4] with supporting collaborative efforts like BioConda [@doi:10.1038/s41592-018-0046-7], BioContainers [@doi:10.1093/bioinformatics/btx192] and by Linux distributions themselves (Debian Med [@doi:10.1186/1471-2105-11-S12-S5] to make more than 7000 software packages available [in BioConda alone] (https://anaconda.org/bioconda/) and 9000 containers [in BioContainers](https://biocontainers.pro/#/registry).
+In recent years the situation has been greatly improved by software packaging and container technologies like Docker and Conda, which have seen increased adaptation in life sciences [@doi:10.1007/s41019-017-0050-4] with supporting collaborative efforts like BioConda [@doi:10.1038/s41592-018-0046-7], BioContainers [@doi:10.1093/bioinformatics/btx192] and by Linux distributions themselves (e.g. Debian Med [@doi:10.1186/1471-2105-11-S12-S5]) to make more than 7000 software packages available [in BioConda alone] (https://anaconda.org/bioconda/) and 9000 containers [in BioContainers](https://biocontainers.pro/#/registry).
 Docker and Conda has gained integration in workflow systems like Snakemake, Galaxy, Nextflow, meaning a downloaded workflow definition can now be executed on a "blank" machine (except for the workflow engine) with the underlying analytical tools installed on demand.

 # Conclusion